jsartisan/react-native-magnus/docs/content/docs/snackbar/index.md

           m="xl"
           onPress={() => {
             if (snackbarRef.current) {
-              snackbarRef.current.show({
+              snackbarRef.current.show(
-                 message: "Here is a light snack for you!", {
+                "Here is a light snack for you!",
+                {
                   duration: 2000,
                   suffix: <Icon